su8code/springBootThymeleaf_CRUD/README.md

 ```

-### All of the Spring Boot API endpoint's are listed bellow
+### In this simple user profile manager project we have the following Spring Boot API endpoint's

 #### to Upload a new Users Profile Picture